pguti778/testinginjava/readme.md

 # Testing in Java

 In this article, I will try to cover all the basics for building tests in our Java projects.
-I will mainly use Maven, but Gradle has the same functionality and support all of the concepts detailed here.
+I will mainly use Maven, but Gradle has the same functionality and support all the concepts detailed here.

 # Main